 Chicken Hakka noodles are indian street style noodles packed with bold & spicy flavors.
 These stir fried indo chinese noodles are made with egg noodles, chicken breast, fresh vegetables and a quick savory sauce.
-These are protein rich, quick & easy to make and get ready in under 30 minutes.
+Easy to make and get ready in about 30 minutes.

-These chicken noodles happen to be a favorite with my 10 year old.
+My kids love desi noodles and these chicken noodles happen to be a favorite with my 10 year old.
 She has totally taken to loving desi street style recipes.
-This chicken 65 is another of her favorite!

-- If bold desi chinese is your thing, these noodles hit the spot!
+- If bold desi chinese is your thing like me, these noodles hit the spot!

 - Comes together quickly in about 25-30 minutes or so.